BaroqueObama/Shogi-Club-Discord-Bot/README.md

 Pushed data to player history.
 ```
 ### Add Player: `?add_player [full_name] [start_elo]`
-Adds a new player to the member list and creates a nick name for them. `start_elo` is optional but is set to 1100 by default.
+Adds a new player to the member list and creates a nickname for them. `start_elo` is optional but is set to 1100 by default.

 **Example:**
 **User:** `?add_player "Kartikey Sharma" 1000`